Pandora in the Crimson Shell: Ghost Urn: Characters

 The chairman of the government of Cenacle Island.
 He along with his secretary were rescued by Nene and Clarion when the island's main department store was attacked.
 It is implied that he takes bribes and is extremely egocentric.

 Media

 Manga

 The manga, written and illustrated by Kōshi Rikudō and based on a concept by Masamune Shirow, began publication in Kadokawa Shoten's Newtype Ace magazine on 10 October 2012.
+This production system changed starting with volume 9 due to the declining health of Kōshi Rikudō, who continued to handle only the scripts and panel composition.
+His main assistant, Rin Hitotose, took over the interior artwork entirely.
+Beginning with the following volume, the US release credits the production as: Original Story: Masamune Shirow; Manga: Kōshi Rikudō; Art: Rin Hitotose.
 When Newtype Ace ceased publication on 10 July 2013, the series was transferred to Kadokawa's Niconico Ace website, where it resumed publication on 17 September.
-The series entered its final arc with the release of its 24th volume in February 2023.
-The series ended on 20 September 2024.
+The series entered its final arc within its 24th volume, released in February 2023 and ended on 20 September 2024.
 Kadokawa collected the series in 26 volumes, published from 7 March 2013, to 9 November 2024.
 Seven Seas Entertainment licensed the series for publication in North America.

+Glitch Witch, written and character-designed by Masamune Shirow, with art by Naoki Azuma, began publication on Young Magazine Web in 2026 and continues the overarching P2501 (the Puppet Master) storyline.